skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 ## Task 4 <small>Test the webadmins permissions</small>

 It's time to check your work and make sure the webadmins are set up properly.
-The instructions for doing so are in the **[VERIFY phase](./verify.md)**.
+You need to test the following actions as the webadmins:

+1. Create an IAM policy
+2. Create an IAM role (and attach that policy)
+3. Create a Lambda function (and attach that role)

+If you are unsure what the commands are to test this, you can check in the **[VERIFY phase](./verify.md)** for all the details.
+When you have verified your work is correct, move on to the next task (**Task 5**) which will involve actually exchanging information so another team can verify your work.

 ## Task 5 <small>Gather info needed for the **VERIFY** phase</small>